tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 > Developed a novel summarization framework that increased summary production by 20x
 > (What is the business use case of your summarization model?, What is meant by increasing summarization production?)
 >
-> "Essentially it took 1/20th the amount of time the old framework took to generate 100 summaries"
+> "Essentially it took 1/20th the amount of time the old framework took to generate 100 summaries.
-> "It was used for Pharma companies to summarize research papers, the company I interned at basically created software for them to improve efficiency"
+> It was used for Pharma companies to summarize research papers, the company I interned at basically created software for them to improve efficiency"

 > Streamlined data collection by 40% by creating an analytics tool using Swift Package Manager for faster load times
 > (How is the metric measured?
 What did you actually do?)